eProsima/Fast-DDS-spy/docs/rst/developer_manual/installation/sources/windows.rst

 Dependencies
 ------------

-|eddsrecord| has the following dependencies, when installed from sources in a Windows environment:
+|espy| has the following dependencies, when installed from sources in a Windows environment:

 * :ref:`windows_sources_asiotinyxml2`
 * :ref:`windows_sources_openssl`